pongad/go-pubsub-usability/README.md

 - Install [Go](https://golang.org/doc/install) and Git
   - Git is used by the Go toolchain to fetch dependencies
 - `$ go get github.com/pongad/go-pubsub-usability`

+Documentation
+---
+Documentation is available on [GoDoc](https://godoc.org/github.com/pongad/go-pubsub-usability/pubsub/apiv1).

+Task List
+---
+- Write the code required to create a Pub/Sub topic
+- Write the code required to create a message and publish it to the topic you created
+- Write the code required to list all topics on your project
+- Write the code required to delete the topic